edunuzzi/go-xrate/README.md

 )
 ```

-#####And finally, instantiate a new ExchangeCrawler and call the specific method for the cryptocurrency you want:
+##### Then, instantiate a new ExchangeCrawler and call the specific method for the cryptocurrency you want:
 ```go
 // FoxBit - BTC
 xrbr.NewFoxBitCrawler().BTC()